ietf-wg-cellar/ebml-specification/specification.markdown

 Null Octets, which are octets with all bits set to zero, **MAY** follow the value of a String Element or UTF-8 Element to serve as a terminator.
-An EBML Writer **MAY** terminate a String Element or UTF-8 Element with Null Octets in order to overwrite a stored value with a new value of lesser length while maintaining the same Element Data Size (this can prevent the need to rewrite large portions of an EBML Document); otherwise the use of Null Octets within a String Element or UTF-8 Element is **NOT RECOMMENDED**.
+An EBML Writer **MAY** terminate a String Element or UTF-8 Element with Null Octets in order to overwrite a stored value with a new value of lesser length while maintaining the same Element Data Size; this can prevent the need to rewrite large portions of an EBML Document.
+Otherwise, the use of Null Octets within a String Element or UTF-8 Element is **NOT RECOMMENDED**.
 The Element Data of a UTF-8 Element **MUST** be a valid UTF-8 string up to whichever comes first: the end of the Element or